Mastering Shipping Container Architecture for Flexible Spaces

 Container projects underperform over time when the envelope is treated as an afterthought.
 The symptoms are predictable:

 Good container architecture treats insulation, air sealing, condensation control, and ventilation as one integrated system.
-Insulation is not the decision.
-The assembly is the decision.
+Insulation is not the decision; the assembly is.
 The question is not “what material do we use?”
 The question is “what system prevents heat and moisture from turning the interior into a maintenance problem?”

 This is also where longevity shows up.
-A container can look perfect on day one and fail to deliver on its promise by year two if the building science is sloppy.
+A container can look perfect on day one but fail to deliver on its promise by year two if the building science is sloppy.

 Want a deeper breakdown of what most container projects miss?